CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

   - [Notepad++](https://notepad-plus-plus.org/)

 ### Browser
-  At end of session, Code Louisville FEWD projects are checked on a Chrome browser.
+  At end of course, Code Louisville FEWD projects are checked on a Chrome browser.
 There is no requirement that your project has to work on any other browser.
 Chrome and Firefox are good choices to develop against; Edge, Safari and Opera less so.
 Since Internet Explorer has been abandonded by Microsoft, there is little reason to develop for it except as an exercise in pain.
   - Browser documentation
     - [Chrome](https://example.com/)
     - [Chrome documentation](https://example.com/)